makersacademy/takeaway-challenge/README.md

 Instructions
 -----

-* Run the command `bundle` in the project directory to ensure you have all the gems
+Run the command `bundle` in the project directory to ensure you have all the gems

+`require './lib/order'`

+`require './lib/menu'`

+`require './lib/confirmation'`

+`today_menu = Menu.new`

+`text = Confirmation.new`

+`new_order = Order.new(today_menu, text)`

+`new_order.print_menu`

+`new_order.add_dish("salad")`

+`new_order.completed_order("salad", 1)`

+`new_order.payment(5)`

-* Use `Rspec` to test
+Use `Rspec` to test

+## Overview

+Place the order by giving the list of dishes and their quantities.
+If the sum is not correct the method should raise an error, otherwise the customer is sent a text saying that the order was placed successfully and that it will be delivered 30 minutes from now.
+"Thank you!
+Your order was placed and will be delivered before Hour:Min".

+The text sending functionality implemented using Twilio API.

+When Takeaway is loaded into IRB and the order is placed, the text will be sent

+For the project testing purpose use personal mobile phone number.

 User stories:
 -----